Google launches leaked-password checker, will bake it into Chrome in December

 Called "Password Checker," the service examines the username-password combinations stored in Chrome's own password manager and reports back on those authentication pairings that have been exposed in publicly-known data breaches.

-After requesting a password checkup, Google returns the results to Chrome, organized in lists of accounts relying on already-compromised username-password pairs, accounts for which the user has reused a password (something usually frowned on by security experts) and accounts that rely on weak passwords.
+After requesting a password checkup, Google returns the results to Chrome, organised in lists of accounts relying on already-compromised username-password pairs, accounts for which the user has reused a password (something usually frowned on by security experts) and accounts that rely on weak passwords.

 At the moment, there's nothing built into Chrome, at least the most polished, Stable build; only the external web-based dashboard has been launched.